Catherine, Princess of Wales: Sport

 Catherine is a keen sportswoman and attends Wimbledon annually.
 She has been patron of the All England Lawn Tennis and Croquet Club since 2016.
-Catherine, who enjoys sailing, has occasionally taken part in the sport to raise money for charity.
-In 2012, alongside William and his brother Harry, Catherine launched Coach Core.
-The programme was set up following the 2012 Olympics to provide apprenticeship opportunities for people who desire to pursue a career as a professional coach.
-In 2014 she and William were awarded Honorary Life Membership of the Marylebone Cricket Club (MCC).
-In July 2019, she supported Backyard Nature, a campaign encouraging children, families and communities to engage with nature.
-In February 2022, she became patron of the Rugby Football Union and the Rugby Football League, both governing bodies that were previously supported by Prince Harry.
+An enthusiastic sailor, she has occasionally taken part in charity sailing events to raise funds for various causes.
+In 2012, she, William and his brother Harry, launched Coach Core, a programme established after the 2012 Olympics to provide apprenticeships for young people aspiring to careers in sports coaching.
+In 2014, she and William were awarded Honorary Life Membership of the Marylebone Cricket Club.
+In July 2019, she supported Backyard Nature, a campaign encouraging children, families, and communities to engage with the natural world.
+In February 2022, she became patron of the Rugby Football Union and the Rugby Football League, roles previously held by Harry.

 Military and armed forces

-In 2014 Catherine wrote the foreword for Living in the Slipstream: Life as an RAF Wife, whose proceeds raised money for charity.
-In December 2015, she assumed patronage of the Royal Air Force Air Cadets for youths 12–19 years of age.
-The Duke of Edinburgh, who had been patron of the RAF Cadets for 63 years, formally handed over during an audience at Buckingham Palace.
-Since then, she has made visits to their base in Cambridgeshire and celebrated their 75th anniversary in 2016.
-In October 2022, she became patron of Preet Chandi, a medical officer in the British Army, who aimed to complete a 1,000-mile solo expedition in the South Pole after finishing a 700-mile journey in the continent earlier that year.
+In 2014, Catherine wrote the foreword for Living in the Slipstream: Life as an RAF Wife, with proceeds supporting charity.
+In December 2015, she assumed patronage of the Royal Air Force Air Cadets, following the Duke of Edinburgh's 63‑year tenure.
+The handover took place during an audience at Buckingham Palace.
+She has since visited their base in Cambridgeshire and marked their 75th anniversary in 2016.
+In October 2022, she became patron of Preet Chandi, a British Army medical officer undertaking a 1,000‑mile solo expedition to the South Pole after completing a 700‑mile journey earlier that year.